lastweek/lastweek.github.io/docs/notes/MLIR.md

 ![Screen Shot 2022-03-26 at 11.03.07.png](https://res.craft.do/user/full/55556ffd-6bd0-f98b-802b-8680fc9006d8/F3E059BD-1D25-4079-906A-0473EC00F25B_2/zn4K6fBjzy8dq2lJKtJbqtFYkV7OBRCHRTW59y0dTykz/Screen%20Shot%202022-03-26%20at%2011.03.07.png)

+### Example 6: EQueue, HPCA'22

+Compiler-Driven Simulation of Reconfigurable Hardware Accelerators, HPCA'22.

+- Add a new dialect in MLIR to model different accelerators.
+The goal is to help simulation.
+- There are two general approaches to do simulation: 1) use RTL-level, which is very precise and also very slow.
+2) use high-level simulators, sth like gem5.
+Fast, but is far away from hardware.
+- The goal of this paper is to use MLIR to build sth in the middle.
+It introduces a new dialect IR, which can describe various accelerator structure (e.g., how many processors, memory, DMA engines etc).
+Since MLIR can lower IR, their system can model the accelerator at different levels.
+On one extreme, they can do very high-level simulation (probably just use their new IR).
+On the other extreme, they can lower their IR to be close to actual hardware.
+- Check their Fig3-Fig5 to understand how they can model different accelerators!

 ## General PL Related Readings

 1. Saw this paper on twitter today (03/25/2022).
 It won the ICSE influential award. [https://people.inf.ethz.ch/suz/publications/natural.pdf](https://people.inf.ethz.ch/suz/publications/natural.pdf)